reduxframework/docs/docs/core-extensions/color-schemes.md

 ## Outputting the Color Values

 Now it's time to determine how to output the colors your users will choose and save.
-There are three ways to accomplish this.
+There are three ways to achieve this.
 The first is to use the Redux options array variable followed by the color selector id, just as you might for any other Redux field.
-Using the example above, outputting the body color and background color would go as follows (Please remember to replace `redux_demo` with your own `<a href="/redux-framework/arguments/opt_name" title="opt_name">opt_name</a>` argument):
+Using the example above, outputting the body color and background color would go as follows (Please remember to replace `redux_demo` with your own [`opt_name`](/redux-framework/arguments/opt_name) argument):

 ```php
 global $redux_demo;